Chemical Formula: C18H27NO3

 As an ingredient in medicines, capsaicin is used to relieve pain from

 arthritis, muscle aches, and sprains.
-It is a rubefacient
+It is a rubefacient, meaning

 it dilates blood vessels.
 The "heat" effect overwhelms nerves, causing